 Drawings are often not decorated with symbols and it is therefore very difficult to identify the depicted.
-But after identifying the men, women and children in the Renaissance paintings for now almost 20 years, I have to say: Giorgio Vasari (1511-1574) is right.
+But after identifying the men, women and children in the Renaissance paintings for now over 20 years, I have to say: Giorgio Vasari (1511-1574) is right.
 He wrote that nobody was able to paint and draw like Leonardo da Vinci.
 Even Raphael who was able to copy so many of his colleagues was not able to copy him.
 And you really can see that.
 Therefore my first impression looking at the drawing which was sent to me was: This is a work of Leonardo da Vinci.
 But that is not enough for me in contrast to the art historians.
 I have to identify the depicted.
-In which relationship did Leonardo stand to the young man depicted?
+What was the relationship between Leonardo and the young man depicted?

 If this is indeed a work made by Leonardo da Vinci then the young man has to be a family member or a very dear friend of his.
 Studying the facial features of all the members of the high dynasties in Italy in the Renaissance, I know that the depicted did not belong to these families.
 When you compare the facial features of this young man (around 25 years old), especially the nose and the eyes, with the facial features of Leonardo’s biological father Ser Piero da Vinci (1429-1504) (Fig. 2) the depicted has to be a son of him, who lived under Leonardo’s care.
 The depicted is definitely not Leonardo da Vinci himself (Fig. 3).
-We have so many portraits of him that we can exclude him.
-Please, have a look at some of the hundreds of portraits of Leonardo da Vinci, which we still possess.
+We have so many portraits of him – more than 50! – that we can easily exclude him (Figs. 4, 5 and 6).
+Please, have a look at some of the many portraits of Leonardo da Vinci, which we still possess.